Is a reinforcement mesh or screed mesh needed in screed?

 Fiber reinforcement as an alternative to a screed mesh, a good idea?

-You can also reinforce your screed with fiber reinforcement instead of using a screed mesh, right?
-That's correct, but then you need to choose fiber reinforcement with additives.
-With fiber reinforcement with additives, you can omit the screed mesh because the technical properties of the screed are adjusted.
+Can't you reinforce your screed with fibre reinforcement instead of using a screed mesh?
+That's right, but then you have to opt for fibre reinforcement with additives.
+With fibre reinforcement with additives, you can leave out the screed mesh, because the technical properties of the screed are adjusted.
 This makes your screed even harder and increases its load-bearing capacity.
-Ordinary fiber reinforcement, on the other hand, only reduces the risk of cracks and fissures during the first 28 days.
-After that, ordinary fiber reinforcement is no longer useful, not even as reinforcement.
-With ordinary fiber reinforcement, you still need a reinforcement mesh.
-Note: fiber reinforcement with additives is only supplied and installed by professional screed layers.
-This is usually for public spaces where the loads are very high, or when a thin screed of around 4 cm is sufficient.
+In contrast, ordinary fibre reinforcement only ensures a lower risk of cracks and tears for the first 28 days.
+After that, ordinary fibre reinforcement is no longer useful, not even as reinforcement.
+With ordinary fibre reinforcement, you still need a reinforcement mesh.
+Tests by the WTCB (now BuildWise) show that ordinary fibre reinforcement offers no added value in terms of strength or limiting cracks and tears.
+If you do use fibre reinforcement, you still need a reinforcement mesh.
+Please note: fibre reinforcement with additives is only supplied and installed by professional screed layers.
+This is usually for public areas where the loads are very high, or when a thin screed of around 4 cm is sufficient.

 Both a reinforcement mesh and fiber reinforcement with additives absorb the thermal stresses caused by underfloor heating and sunlight.
 Why choose to lay your screed with the StaenisGrid?
 Simple: the StaenisGrid divides the stresses into small sections of 0.25 m².
 As a result, there is never enough stress to create cracks or fissures in the floor finish.
 A crack- and fissure-free screed is guaranteed!
 But it doesn’t stop there.
 With a reinforcement mesh and fiber reinforcement with additives, you always have to take expansion joints into account.
 However, if you use the StaenisGrid, there are shrinkage joints every 50 cm, which together absorb much more shrinkage than traditional expansion joints, which are placed every 6 to 8 meters.
 Discover your ideal floor build-up and lay your screed with the StaenisGrid.